dwusrc/dwu-src-web-application/DATABASE_SCHEMA.md

 -- Add comments for clarity
 COMMENT ON COLUMN complaints.departments_selected IS 'Array of SRC department IDs that the complaint was sent to';
-COMMENT ON COLUMN complaints.assigned_department IS 'Single department that claimed the complaint (for messaging rights)';
+COMMENT ON COLUMN complaints.assigned_to IS 'SRC member assigned to handle this complaint (gives messaging rights)';
-COMMENT ON COLUMN complaints.is_claimed IS 'Whether the complaint has been claimed by a department';
-COMMENT ON COLUMN complaints.claimed_at IS 'Timestamp when the complaint was claimed';
-COMMENT ON COLUMN complaints.claimed_by IS 'SRC member who claimed the complaint';
 ```

 ### 3.1. **Complaint Department Indexes and Performance**